-Based on the projected EV market share in Washington, Ecology calculated the credits that would be earned by all automakers for MY 2025 through MY 2030 and compared that to the total number of credits needed for full program compliance.
+Based on the projected EV market share in Washington, Ecology calculated the credits and deficits that would be earned by all automakers for MY 2025 through MY 2030 and compared that to the total number of credits needed for full program compliance.
 Results are shown in Table 5, below.
 Credits for MY 2025 would be awarded based on the current ACC I allocation, which currently averages 3.2 credits per vehicle.
+These credits would be converted to ACC II Historical Credits for MY 2026.
 From MY 2026 through MY 2030, the credit system will be based on the final ACC II rule, which is currently proposing only one credit per vehicle.
-As shown in Table 5, sufficient credits would be generated by automakers in the first year of the Washington ZEV program to cover the statewide compliance obligation for MY 2026 through MY 2029.
-Projections for MY 2030 show another year of over compliance with the program as EV market share continues to increase.
+As shown in Table 5, sufficient credits would be generated by automakers in the first year of the Washington ZEV program to cover the statewide compliance obligation for a couple of model years.
+However, there would not be sufficient credits to cover the projected annual undercompliance for MY 2026 through MY 2029.
+Projections for MY 2028 and MY 2029 show years of under compliance without sufficient credit banks to cover the shortfall.
+Starting in MY 2030, automakers are projected to be able to achieve the ZEV standards, however, they would still have an aggregate deficit of 6,144 vehicles for MY 2030.